Yuan Yue

+Yuan has won one WTA Tour singles title at the 2024 ATX Open.
+She also earned two titles in doubles.

 Career

 2018: WTA Tour debut

 Yuan made her WTA Tour main-draw debut at the Jiangxi International Open in the doubles tournament, partnering with Liu Yanni.

 2022: Major and top 75 debuts

-She made her Grand Slam main-draw debut at the 2022 Wimbledon Championships as a lucky loser.
+She made her Grand Slam tournament main-draw debut at the 2022 Wimbledon Championships as a lucky loser.

 At the next major, at the US Open, she reached the third round for the first time after qualifying by defeating Jaimee Fourlis and Irina-Camelia Begu without losing a set.

 2023: First WTA 1000 win and WTA Tour final

-She qualified for the 2023 Australian Open to make her debut at this major, and she also qualified for the Wimbledon Championships.
+Yuan qualified for the 2023 Australian Open to make her debut at this major, and she also qualified for the Wimbledon Championships.

-Yuan received a wildcard for her home tournament, the China Open, and defeated Elise Mertens for her first WTA 1000 win.
+She received a wildcard for her home tournament, the China Open, and defeated Elise Mertens for her first WTA 1000 win.

-She reached her first WTA Tour final at the Korea Open where she lost to top seed Jessica Pegula.
+Yuan reached her first WTA Tour final at the Korea Open where she lost to top seed Jessica Pegula.